cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Nonce values

 Secret scalars ya and yb MUST NOT be reused.
-Values for sid SHOULD NOT be reused since the composability guarantees established by the simulation-based proof rely on the uniqueness of session ids {{CPacePaper}}.
+Values for sid SHOULD NOT be reused since the composability guarantees established by the simulation-based proof rely on the uniqueness of session ids {{AHH21}}.

 If CPace is used in a concurrent system, it is RECOMMENDED that a unique sid is generated by the higher-level protocol and passed to CPace.
 One suitable option is that sid is generated by concatenating ephemeral random strings contributed by both parties.